MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/packetutilization-element-sdn-interface-2-1-1.md

 - xml
 ---

-# PacketUtilization element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# PacketUtilization element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Number of Real-time Transport Protocol (RTP) packets received in the session.
 This metric is reported for all available modalities and media types.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information